Quick start: `substitute` for NSE

 - The environment in which the values of

-returned a non-evaluated expression, useeval()
+substitutereturned a non-evaluated expression, useeval()to evaluate it.

 With a slightly more elaborated expression: